Generating Executable Action Plans with Environmentally-Aware Language Models: RESULTS

 \subsection{Environment Aware Action Plans}

-We conduct a total of 5 runs and compute the action plans for each of the samples in our \textit{Test set}, using our method and the baseline \cite{huang2022language} that doesn't use any scene information.
-Table \ref{main_res} reports the mean score of executability, LCS and final graph correctness, with standard deviation in parentheses.
+We computed the action plans for each of the samples in our \textit{Test set}, using our method and the baseline \cite{huang2022language} that doesn't use any scene information.
+As each task can have multiple action plans and associated environments, we conducted 5 runs every time we generated an action plan; in each run we randomly selected an action plan and environment for each task.
+We report the average results over all the runs.
+Table \ref{main_res} reports the mean step count, executability, LCS and final graph correctness for both methods.

-Overall, we found that our method generated action plans with improved correctness and executability scores.
+We observed that on average our method produced longer action plans, which allowed the agent to complete more complicated and longer-horizon tasks.
+Our method, using the information from the scene, generated action plans that were not only more executable but also led to final environment graphs that were closer to the desired results.
+As seen from the average LCS, using the environment information to select the example and inform action step generation also led to action plans that were closer to the ground truth action plans.
+However, we found that the extra computation associated with the agent's environment slowed down our method as compared to the baseline.
+On average, computing a step with our method took $1.435$ seconds, as compared to the $0.838$ seconds of the baseline.

 These results are promising as our method, which implicitly considers object states and properties in our example selection module, could be readily integrated with a robot perception stack during real deployments.